New Year's Eve in UAE: Why some residents plan to stay home to ring in 2025

 While her family is spending the night at her aunt's house, Zain appreciates the peace of being at home, allowing her time to reflect on the past year.

-"I'm starting a new tradition I have seen online, which is eating 12 grapes under the table at midnight—one for each month of the year—for good luck," he said.
+"I'm starting a new tradition I have seen online, which is eating 12 grapes under the table at midnight—one for each month of the year—for good luck," she said.

 ALSO READ: